 The Global Partnership monitoring is the official source of data for three SDG targets:

-- SDG 5.c: Adopt and strengthen sound policies and enforceable legislation for promotion of gender equality and the empowerment of all women and girls
+- SDG 5.c: Adopt and strengthen sound policies and enforceable legislation for the promotion of gender equality and the empowerment of all women and girls.

 WHAT IS MEASURED IN THE GLOBAL PARTNERSHIP MONITORING?